muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 ```
     ""

-    `One ordered nonquoted Text (or, the first ordered attribute).`
+    `One positional nonquoted Text (or, the first positional attribute).`
     0t0

-    `Same Text value (or, one ordered attr written in format of a named).`
+    `Same Text value (or, one positional attr written in format of a named).`
     "\(0t0)"

-    `Another ordered nonquoted Text (or, the second ordered attribute).`
+    `Another positional nonquoted Text (or, the second positional attribute).`
     0t1

     Ceres